 On Thursday, Baez announced in a news conference that the tests revealed Hernandez's brain had "severe" case of CTE.
 A separate statement from the CTE Center said that the disease was "Stage 3 out of 4, (Stage 4 being the most severe)."

-Though he only played three seasons in college and three season in the NFL, Hernandez, who was 27 when he died, reportedly had the same level of CTE as Ken Stabler, who was 69 when he died.
+Though he only played three seasons in college and three seasons in the NFL, Hernandez, who was 27 when he died, reportedly had the same level of CTE as Ken Stabler, who was 69 when he died.